 Archaeological investigations along the southwest Oregon coast began in 1870s with the work of A.W.
 Chase (1873) at sites at Coos Bay and the mouth of the Chetco River, and Paul Schumacher (1877) at the mouth of the Rogue River and Pistol River.
-In 1933, Alice and Joe Maloney, assisted by University of Washington anthropologist Melville Jacobs (1931-1934), tested the Coos Indian village site known as D'anis in North Bend.
-This site was also pot-hunted by amateur archaeologist Marcus Seale (1956), who further excavated at Gahakitc, and Tarheel in the 1930s.
-Later professional archaeologists conducted investigations in the vicinity of D'anis (Ross 1976; Minor and Toepel 1986; Erlandson and Moss 1993; O'Neill et al. 2006; Tveskov and Johnson 2017).

-In 1935, Joel Berreman of Stanford University conducted a survey of the Oregon coast in Curry County and returned in 1936-1937 to excavate a site on lower Lone Ranch Creek (Berreman 1935, 1944).
-In the late 1930s, Kenneth Leatherman and Alex Krieger (1940) excavated K'amac'dan Village (35CS3) near Bandon, and the Schwen Site (35CS16) in Coos County.

-Luther Cressman, of the University of Oregon, did salvage archaeology on the Rogue River near the town of Gold Hill in the early 1930s.
+In 1935, Joel Berreman of Stanford University conducted a survey of the Oregon coast in Curry County and returned in 1936-1937 to excavate a site at the mouth of Lone Ranch Creek (Berreman 1935, 1944).
+In the mid-1930s, amateur archaeologist Marcus Seale excavated at D'anis (35CS24), Gahakitc (likely associated with 35CS317), and Tarheel.
+In the late 1930s, Kenneth Leatherman and Alex Krieger (1940) excavated K'amac'dan Village (35CS3) at Bullards Beach State Park, along the coast north of Bandon, and the Schwen Site (35CS16) in Coos County.
+Luther Cressman, of the University of Oregon, did salvage archaeology at burials on the south bank of the Rogue River near the town of Gold Hill in the early 1930s.

 In the Klamath Basin, Cressman excavated the Narrows Site and the Cove Site in the 1930s and 1940s.
 Also in the 1940s, Cressman excavated Medicine Rock Cave and Kawumkam Springs Midden in the Klamath Lake area, and in the 1950s directed investigations at the John C. Boyle Dam on the upper Klamath River (Bowden et al. 2009).